AliAhmedEissa/Mazaady-Task/README.md

 ## Architecture

-This project follows the **MVVM (Model-View-ViewModel)** architecture, ensuring a clean separation of concerns and testability.
+This project follows the **Clean Architecture with MVVM (Model-View-ViewModel)** architecture, ensuring a clean separation of concerns and testability.

 ### Layers

 1. **Model Layer** (`data/`): Handles data operations and defines the data model structure.
    - **Repositories**: Fetch data from the API or other data sources.
    - **Data Models**: Represent the data structure.
-   - **Networking**: Uses Retrofit for network requests.
+   - **Api**: Uses Retrofit for network requests.

 2. **ViewModel Layer** (`presentation/viewmodel/`): Manages UI-related data and communicates with the Model layer.
    - **ViewModels**: Expose data to the UI through LiveData.